-Anaesthetic agents: Attenuation of the reflex tachycardia and increase of the risk of hypotension (for further information on general anaesthesia see also section 4.4.).
+Anaesthetic agents: Attenuation of the reflex tachycardia and increase of the risk of hypotension.

 Digitalis glycosides: Reduction of heart rate, increase of atrio-ventricular conduction time.

 Non-steroidal anti-inflammatory drugs (NSAIDs): NSAIDs may reduce the hypotensive effect of bisoprolol.